Watch phase I/II LHON patient testimonial

 GS010 allows an efficient expression of the ND4 gene, encoding for a protein which is normally produced into the mitochondria.
 For such a purpose, ND4 is flanked by a Mitochondrial Targeting Sequence, allowing addressing of mRNA to the outer mitochondrial membrane.
 This results in synthesis of ND4 protein within the mitochondrial membrane that is shuttled and integrates Complex I of the respiratory chain in order to obtain an efficient rescue of the defect.

 We believe that GS010 will deliver the first treatment for LHON, thereby addressing a significant unmet medical need for this rare disease.
 Phase I/II trial for GS010 has been completed in France.
-We are now conducting two Phase 3 trials in Europe and in US to evaluate the efficacy of GS010 on LHON patients with on early onset of disease of less than one year.
+We are now conducting two Phase 3 trials, RESCUE & REVERSE, in Europe and in US to evaluate the efficacy of GS010 on LHON patients with on early onset of disease of less than one year.
+Both recruitment is completed, hence topline data are expected by Q2 and Q3 2018 for REVERSE and RESCUE respectively.